DreamAndDead/fast-style-transfer/readme.md

 ## refs

-this project heavily borrow the code from project [lengstrom/fast-style-transfer][fast] but using tf v2 and keras model.
+this project borrows the code from project [lengstrom/fast-style-transfer][fast] but uses tf v2 and keras model.

 this implementation is based on
 - [Supplementary material][supplementary] of Justin's paper [Perceptual Losses for Real-Time Style Transfer and Super-Resolution][origin]